AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 > `MyService` as mentioned before conforms to `ExecutionContext`.
 This allows us to call
 > `future(context: ...) { ... }` that similar to previously mentioned function that dispatches closure and returns future.
 > The key difference between `future(context: ...) { ... }` and `future(executor: ...) { ... }` is that first is contextual.
-> It means that execution of closure is bound to that context.
-Closure will be provided with specified context.
+> It means that execution of closure is bound to context.
+Closure will be provided with context instance as first argument.
 > It means that boilerplate memory management will be done inside `future(context: ...) { ... }` rather then in calling code.
 >